/

 CRM Customization Mistakes and How to Avoid Them

-Most CRM systems boast “easy point-and-click” and “no-code” customizations.
-This feature-rich software provides businesses with a versatile tool to streamline their business processes.
+This feature-rich software category gives businesses a versatile tool to streamline their business processes.

-Here are some common CRM customization mistakes and how to avoid them.
+Here are common CRM customization mistakes and how to avoid them.

-It’s best if there’s some level of team consensus on whether to create a new custom field, what the data type of the new field should be, and which loosely or strictly enforced business rules should be included with the new field.
+It’s best if there’s team consensus on whether to create a new custom field, what the new field’s data type should be, and which loosely or strictly enforced business rules should accompany it.

 Adding new fields without forethought or consensus can result in unused or redundant fields.